 In this self-published book, fashion and design enthusiast and fellow type 1 Laura Kronen offers a light-hearted look at the challenges of diabetes.
 The book is meant to entertain, not change the way you, or anyone you know, does business with diabetes.
 The author includes funny and heart-tugging stories about her own life with T1D, and from a number of other folks as well.
 It really is these anecdotes that make this a great read for anyone in the diabetes community.

-IF I KISS YOU, WILL I GET DIABETES? - LINK TO OUR BOOK REVIEW
+IF I KISS YOU, WILL I GET DIABETES? - (Available on Amazon)

 By Quinn Nystrom